Atlantis Attacks: Plot

-The disembodied Ghaur baits the Silver Surfer into restoring his physical form by hijacking the Surfer's surfboard.
+The disembodied Lemurian Deviant Ghaur baits the Silver Surfer into restoring his physical form by hijacking the Surfer's surfboard.
 After a brief battle, Ghaur escapes and flees to Earth, where he convinces Lemuria's ruler, Llyra, to form an alliance to summon Set back to Earth.

 Ghaur's plan for the serpent god's return is a fivefold plot: